-Fats, Oils, and Grease (FOG) come from meats, butter, margarine, cooking oil, lard, dressings, food scraps, sauces, gravy and dairy products.
-Every day people pour these down their drains clogging up their pipes which eventually causes smelly, costly backups in their house and in the city’s sewer system.
+Grease, fats, and oils from meats, butter, margarine, cooking oil, lard, dressings, food scraps, sauces, gravy and dairy products.
+Every day people pour these down the drain clogging up their pipes which eventually causes smelly, costly backups in their house and in the city’s sewer system.

 Why is FOG a Problem?